 Hawkman is the poster boy of Continuity Snarl for a reason.
 Mostly this is because his Golden Age and Silver Age pre-Crisis versions were particularly different in concept, to a degree approaching In Name Only, but post-Crisis writers have kept trying to somehow merge the two.
 His background is something of a Thanagarian snare beast.
 So grab your pills and try to follow us as we explain his complicated history.

 Most DC characters were reimagined during the Silver Age, but with new powers, origins, suits and names, and often with a more science-fiction and less fantasy-genre concept.
 Now Hawkman and Hawkgirl were Katar and Shayera Hol, alien cops from the planet Thanagar who came to Earth in pursuit of a criminal named Byth Rok.
 They had wings made of Nth metal.
 The police gave them secret identities as Carter and Shiera Hall.
 No problems so far: the new Hawkman makes perfect sense, and the old one could be simply considered Early Installment Weirdness.
-The Pandora's box was opened by Flash, in the "Flash of Two Worlds" story.
-It established that all the old DC characters were still alive on Earth-Two, an Alternate Universe, including Hawkman.
-Which meant that there were two completely different and unrelated Hawkmen and Hawkgirls running around (along with two different Flashes, Green Lanterns, etc.; but let's just stick to Hawkman).
-However, as the characters lived on separate Earths it was still pretty easy to distinguish them from each other and keep track of their origins.
+But then the Pandora's box was opened by Flash in the "Flash of Two Worlds" story, wherein it was established that all the old DC characters were still alive on Earth-Two, an Alternate Universe, including Hawkman.
+Which meant that there were now two completely different and unrelated Hawkmen and Hawkgirls running around (along with two different Flashes, Green Lanterns, etc.; but let's just stick to Hawkman).
+But since the characters lived on separate Earths, it was still pretty easy to distinguish them from each other and keep track of their origins.

 Then in 1985 DC merged all their various alternate universes into a single universe with the miniseries Crisis on Infinite Earths.
 This was an attempt to clean up their convoluted continuity, but in the case of Hawkman it just made things worse: now we had the two Hawkmen, the alien cop and the archaeologist, both existing on the same Earth.
 The aliens were briefly members of the Justice League International, while the Golden Age versions were temporarily trapped in Limbo along with the rest of the JSA in an attempt to subject them to Chuck Cunningham Syndrome.

-But then things got screwed, with the 1989 miniseries Hawkworld.
+But then things got really screwed up with the 1989 miniseries Hawkworld.
 In it, Katar Hol is an alien on Thanagar and ends up partnered with Shayera Thal II.
 Okay, fine, it could just be a more detailed version of the JLI Katar's origin... but then the popularity of the miniseries led to a Hawkworld ongoing series, which took place in the present day, and had Katar and Shayera come to Earth in pursuit of the criminal Byth.
 This is what started it all.
 It meant that the original Hawkworld was not a retelling of the origin, but a completely new one: now we had two Katar Hol Hawkmen around.
 This also caused problems for certain characters connected to Katar, such as Charley Parker, the Teen Titans member Golden Eagle, who had been introduced during The '70s as a Hawkman fanboy who'd become a superhero to emulate his idol, complete with a highly similar costume.

 Let's recount what we have so far: Carter Hall, the reincarnating Hawkman from the Golden Age; Shiera Hall, the reincarnating Hawkgirl from the Golden Age; Fel Andar, the spy Hawkman that joined the JLI and pretended to be Katar Hol; Sharon Parker, the Hawkwoman that joined the JLI who'd been brainwashed into believing that she was Shayera Hol; the real Katar Hol, the Hawkman from Hawkworld; and Shayera Thal, the Hawkwoman from Hawkworld.
 If you are already having a headache, we can't blame you.
 What can we do to fix this?
 Answer: a new crisis crossover!

 Some years later, James Robinson, Geoff Johns and David Goyer revived the Justice Society in the series JSA, but how can we have that team without the Hawks?
 So they established that Shiera's soul escaped from the Hawkgod and reincarnated in Kendra Saunders, the new Hawkgirl, who had no memory of her previous lives, which also allowed them to ignore the snarl.
 Geoff Johns continued from there, and brought Hawkman (Carter Hall) back.
 He merged both origin stories: a ship from Thanagar crashed in ancient Egypt, and Prince Khufu and his wife Chay-Ara got access to their tech and the Nth metal.
 They were killed by the priest Hath-Set and reincarnated several times.
 Also, since Carter Hall absorbed Katar Hol's memories while they were the Hawkgod, you can just consider Katar an unofficial reincarnation.
 The Golden Eagle conundrum was also dealt with by revealing that the boy was the son of Fel Andar and Sharon Parker, with his costume having been given to him by his father.
 If we skip the disaster between Crisis and Zero Hour, things mostly make sense.

 Afterwards, there was a relatively minor example not related to the wider Hawksnarl: Carter and Kendra died in an explosion in Final Crisis.
 But Johns wanted to use them for Blackest Night, so they were brought back to life again; and even the arts and plot for Kendra's funeral had to be altered in Justice League of America at the last moment to fit this.
 They were killed by the Black Lanterns and became zombies.
 They were revived again, and Kendra turned completely into Shiera.
 They were turned into wind creatures in the climax of Brightest Day, and Shiera disappeared after that.